-Since RMI’s call in 2016 for IMO to take action on GHG emissions reduction from ships, Fiji, Kiribati, RMI, Solomon Islands, Tonga, and Tuvalu have been actively collaborating in IMO MEPC and ISWG GHG meetings.
+Since RMI’s call in 2016 for IMO to take action on GHG emissions reduction from ships, Fiji, Kiribati, RMI, Solomon Islands, Tonga, Tuvalu and more recently Samoa and Papua New Guinea have been actively collaborating in IMO MEPC and ISWG GHG meetings.
 It is widely acknowledged that the Pacific has been instrumental in pushing progress in the IMO on GHG emissions reduction.

 Pacific Island delegations have been reaching out to other IMO members active in the GHG emissions reduction debate, and an informal coalition of IMO member states, particularly High Ambition Coalition members has developed.
 This coalition is focused on dialogue and information sharing, as well as co-sponsoring papers.
 The coalition is working hard to reach out to more IMO members.